This is my morning routine, including the use of nootropics, image-streaming, and soundwave meditation.

-Before I “get to work” (I work from home on most days), I give myself three options:
+Before I “get to work” (I work from home), I give myself three options:

 Option 1: Meditate For 20 Minutes

-- Relaxing all parts of the body in sequence.
+- Relaxing all parts of the body, one by one.

 Option 2: Gym Routine For 20 Minutes

-I go to the neighbourhood gym (literally 50 metres from our building) where I hit the gym mat for 20 minutes.
+I go to the neighborhood gym (literally 50 meters from our building) where I hit the gym mat for 20 minutes.
 I guess my routine resembles some sort of hybrid between stretching and qigong10.
-The idea is not to do any type of strength training, but rather to move the body to get the blood flowing throughout and get rid of any stiffness in the joints.
+The idea is not to do any type of strength training, but rather to get the blood flowing throughout and get rid of any stiffness in the joints.